-The best ONH parameters to examine when attempting to distinguish between normal and early glaucoma have been shown to be:
+The most commonly used OCT parameters to examine when attempting to distinguish between normal and early glaucoma have been shown to be:

-Most OCTs also have the ability to perform a Ganglion Cell Analysis of the macula.
-Multiple studies have concluded that the ability to distinguish between normal eyes and glaucomatous eyes via GCA is high and comparable to other SD-OCT studies.
-GCA measures the thickness of the macular ganglion cell layer and compares it to a normative database.
-Again, each instrument does this in a slightly different manner and each compares its values to a normative database.21,22
+Most OCTs also have the ability to measure the ganglion cells withing the macula.
+Multiple studies have concluded that the ability to distinguish between normal eyes and glaucomatous eyes via macular ganglion cell measurements is high and comparable to other SD-OCT studies.
+Ganglion cell measurements are unique to the specific OCT but can be evaluated with proprietary normative database and progression analyses.20,21

-Primary Open Angle Glaucoma is a complex disease that is difficult to diagnose.
-Considering the patient’s risk factors, IOP, ocular anatomy appearance, and advanced diagnostic testing results in a systematic way will greatly aid in the diagnosis.
+Primary open angle glaucoma is a complex disease that is often difficult to diagnose.
+Considering the patient’s risk factors, IOP, ocular anatomy, and advanced diagnostic testing results in a systematic way will greatly aid in the diagnosis.

 - Tham YC, Li X, Wong TY, Quigley HA, Aung T, Cheng CY.
 Global prevalence of glaucoma and projections of glaucoma burden through 2040: a systematic review and meta-analysis.
 Ophthalmology.
 2014;121(11):2081-2090.